 - Whether you’re boiling it with water and salt, milk and butter, or sugar and lemon juice, there are plenty of ways to bring out its natural sweetness while adding an extra layer of flavor.

 - If you want a taste of Mexican street corn [locally known as elotes], which uses grilled corn, simply pan fry the cooked corn in a frying pan once cooked and remove it as soon as it starts gaining color.
-Garnish with a mixture of mayonnaise, sour cream, cojita cheese [or Parmesan cheese if you can't find it], some chili powder or seasoning of your choice, and of course, a nice squeeze of lime on top.
+Garnish with a mixture of mayonnaise, sour cream, cojita cheese [or Parmesan cheese if you can't find it], some chili powder or seasoning of your choice, and a nice squeeze of lime on top.

-Recipe
+🍽️ Recipe

 Perfectly Boiled Corn On The Cob